donaldlab/OSPREY3/README.txt

 • Dynamic A*:
 K. E. Roberts, P. Gainza, M. A. Hallen, and B. R. Donald.
 Fast gap-free enumeration of conformations and sequences for protein design.
 Proteins, 83(10):1859–1877, 2015.
 • LUTE:
 M. A. Hallen, J. D. Jou, and B. R. Donald.
 LUTE (Local Unpruned Tuple Expansion): Accurate continuously flexible protein design with general energy functions and rigid-rotamer-like efficiency.
-In International Conference on Research in Computational Molecular Biology, pages 122–136.
+In International Conference on Research in Computational Molecular Biology (RECOMB), pages 122–136.
 Springer, 2016.
+• CATS:
+M. A. Hallen and B. R. Donald.
+CATS (Coordinates of Atoms by Taylor Series): Protein design with backbone flexibility in all locally feasible directions.
+In Intelligent Systems for Molecular Biology (ISMB), in press, 2017.